mercuryoio/BAAS-API/0 Login/README.md

 **Case:**

-User want to by crypto on your side.
+The Customer wants to by crypto on your side.
 User have Mercuryo account.
 Login by phone.
 If you are not shure is user already registrated or not - pass `accept` parameter to Mercuryo API

 **Steps:**